telavivmakers/geek_code/README.md

 POLITICS
 ======

-The last few years has seen the rise of the political geek.
-This phenomena is little understood, but some theorize that it has come about because of the popular media's attempts to demonize the Internet and computer use in general, and the government's willingness to go along with it.
+The last few years have seen the rise of the political geek.
+This phenomenon is little understood, but some theorize that it has come about because of the popular media's attempts to demonize the Internet and computer use in general, and the government's willingness to go along with it.
 Others propose that the aging geek population has simply started taking an interest in the world around them.
 Some support the "Sun Spot" theory.
 As of v4 some new subcategories are added to the PS and PE categories.

 Politics and Social Issues
 ------